Rabbit-Company/TorrentExplorer-Server/README.md

 ### `GET /api/{anime|movies|series}?page=1&limit=24&q=search`

 Lists releases for a category.

-Returns summary rows without the (potentially large) mediainfo text.
+This endpoint returns summary rows only and does not include the full MediaInfo text.

+Example response:

 ```json
 {